sholloway/minimal-utam/README.md

 - Via a npm script. `npm run test`
 - Via a Makefile. `make test`
 - Via VSCode Launch Targets (_Run All Tests_ and _Debug Selected Test_).

-Replace the values below with your credientials.

-# NOTE: VSCode caches these values.
-The VSCode file .vscode/settings.json has

-# launch targets "Run All Tests" and "Debug Selected Tests".
-These explicitly

-# load the .env file every time.

-# If you change the .env then you need to restart VSCode for the changes to get

-# picked up in the terminal (i.e. if you're using the make file or NPM scripts).